 Gaming.
 On November 22, 2011 the Governor approved legislation that authorizes the licensing of up to three regional resort casinos (one per region) and one slot facility (up to 1,250 slots) in the Commonwealth.
 The legislation established an appointed, independent state gaming commission to oversee the implementation of the law and the regulation of the resultant gaming facilities.
 Licensing fees collected by the commission are to be applied to a variety of one-time state and local purposes, and gaming revenues received by the Commonwealth are to be applied to a variety of ongoing expenses, including local aid and education, with stipulated percentages also to be deposited in the Stabilization Fund and applied to debt reduction.
 The legislation stipulates that initial licensing fees, which are to be set by the gaming commission, must be at least \$85 million per casino (a "Category 1" license) and \$25 million for the slot facility (a "Category 2" license).
-According to the Massachusetts Gaming Commission, aggregate state tax revenues from gaming licensees are expected to total approximately \$300 million per year once the facilities are operational.
+According to the Massachusetts Gaming Commission, aggregate state tax revenues from gaming licenses are expected to total approximately \$300 million per year once the facilities are operational.
+A ballot initiative petition to repeal the authorizing legislation failed on November 4, 2014.

-An initiative petition to repeal the authorizing legislation appeared on the general election ballot on November 4, 2014 but was not approved by the voters.
 On June 13, 2014, the Massachusetts Gaming Commission entered into an agreement with the Category 1 licensee in Region B, pursuant to which the licensee received a license effective on November 7, 2014, following the defeat of the ballot initiative.
 On September 17, 2014, the Massachusetts Gaming Commission entered into an agreement with the Category 1 licensee in Region A pursuant to which the licensee received a license effective on November 7, 2014.
-Each agreement had deferred the payment of the \$85 million license fee until after the election; the Category 1 licensee in Region A made its payment on November 6, 2014.
-The Category 1 licensee in Region B will make its payment on November 17, 2014.
+Each agreement deferred the payment of the \$85 million license fee until after the outcome of the ballot initiative was determined.
+The Category 1 licensee in Region A made its payment on November 6, 2014, and the Category 1 licensee in Region B made its payment on November 17, 2014.